ZHNathanielLee/BMW-Golang/README.md

 # BMW-Golang
-a Better Mmap Wrapper for Golang
+A better Memory-Map Wrapper for Golang